abrasive/shairport/TROUBLESHOOTING.md

 In this brief document will be listed some problems and some solutions, some provided by other users.

-Before starting, ensure that your software is up-to-date.
+1. Before starting, ensure that your software is up-to-date.
+2. Set the `interpolation` in the `general` section of the configuration file to `basic` as the `soxr` setting can cause lower-powered devices to bog down at critical times, e.g. see [this report](https://github.com/mikebrady/shairport-sync/issues/631#issuecomment-366305203).

 ### WiFi adapter running in power-saving / low-power mode